armarquez/dotfiles/Readme.md

 I've included what I think is a good starter set of ZSH plugins in this repository.
 However, everyone has their own preferences for their own environment.

-To make the list easier to customize without having to maintain a separate fork of the quickstart kit, if you create a file named `~/.zgen-local-plugins`, the `.zshrc` from this starter kit will source that **instead** of running the `load-starter-plugin-list` function defined in `~/.zgen-setup`.
+To make the list easier to customize without having to maintain a separate fork of the quickstart kit, if you create a file named `~/.zsh-quickstart-local-plugins`, the `.zshrc` from this starter kit will source that **instead** of running the `load-starter-plugin-list` function defined in `~/.zgen-setup`.

-**Using `~/.zgen-local-plugins` is not additive, it will _completely replace_ the kit-provided list of plugins.**
+**Using `~/.zsh-quickstart-local-plugins` is not additive, it will _completely replace_ the kit-provided list of plugins.**

-I realize that it would be a pain to create `.zgen-local-plugins` from scratch, so to make customizing your plugins easier, I've included a `.zgen-local-plugins-example` file at the root of the repository that will install the same plugin list that the kit does by default that you can use as a starting point for your own customizations.
+I realize that it would be a pain to create `.zsh-quickstart-local-plugins` from scratch, so to make customizing your plugins easier, I've included a `.zsh-quickstart-local-plugins-example` file at the root of the repository that will install the same plugin list that the kit does by default that you can use as a starting point for your own customizations.

-Copy that to your `$HOME/.zgen-local-plugins`, change the list and the next time you start a terminal session you'll get your plugin list loaded instead of the kit's defaults.
+Copy that to your `$HOME/.zsh-quickstart-local-plugins`, change the list and the next time you start a terminal session you'll get your plugin list loaded instead of the kit's defaults.

 ### Disabling zmv